 Verizon is one employer that's approaching benefits differently these days.
 "Our focus is on integrating employee benefits with life to make work easier and better for everyone," says Sam Hammock, CHRO of the New York City-based telecom giant with about 120,000 employees.

 Other organizations set a different base line.
-“Quality health care, retirement, parental leave, maternity/paternity leave and generous paid-time-off policies should be foundational in benefits packages,” says Loubna Bribine, HR manager for SES-imagotag, an electronics company headquartered in Nanterre, France.
-Once those benefits are in place, she says, employers should think about what else they can offer to meet the needs of a variety of people and lifestyles at the company.
+"Quality health care, retirement, parental leave, maternity/paternity leave and generous paid-time-off policies should be foundational in benefit packages," says Loubna Bribine, HR manager for SES-imagotag, an electronics company headquartered in Nanterre, France.
+Once those benefits are in place, she says, employers should think about what other benefits they can offer to meet the needs of a variety of people and lifestyles at the company.

 Yet smart and targeted investments in employee benefits can yield results, especially when the employees value the benefits.
-“Everyone focuses on compensation, but there are other levers to pull that really matter to employees,” Hammock says.
+"Everyone focuses on compensation, but there are other levers to pull that really matter to employees," according to Hammock.

 Verizon has made selective and targeted changes to employee compensation, but it has also adopted a benefits strategy that emphasizes maximizing choice.
 "We are building a range of benefits to serve employees where they are in life," Hammock says.

-To that end, Verizon now offers a stipend that employees can use to purchase personalized benefits that meet their unique needs, such as pet insurance, elder care assistance, yoga classes and telehealth.
+To that end, Verizon now offers a stipend that employees can use to purchase personalized benefits that meet their unique needs, such as pet insurance, elder care assistance, yoga classes, telehealth and other benefits.